 Anyway, to start with, here’s a list of posts I’ve written about poems that caught my attention and really stuck with me over the years:

-And without further ado, here are my little efforts:
+Without further ado, here are my little efforts:

 This sat in my Drafts folder for eight years before I finally kicked it out into the world.